Avatar: The Last Airbender: Comics

-Prequel novel series

-A two-part young adult novel series focusing on Avatar Kyoshi written by F. C. Yee was published in July 2019 by Abrams Children's Books.
-The first book of the Kyoshi Novels is Avatar: The Last Airbender – The Rise of Kyoshi.
-The second part in the series, titled The Shadow of Kyoshi, was released on July 21, 2020.
+In 2020, Dark Horse began publishing standalone comics, the first of which was Katara and the Pirate's Silver which was written by Faith Erin Hicks and Tim Hedrick and follows Katara aligning herself with a group of pirates after she gets separated from the rest of Team Avatar.
+The comic was released on October 13, 2020.
+It was followed by Toph Beifong's Metalbending Academy on February 17, 2021, which follows Toph in between the events of The Rift and Smoke and Shadow.
+This was followed by Suki, Alone, released on June 27, 2021, and follows Suki when she was imprisoned after the events of the episode "Appa's Lost Days".
+These three standalone comics were released in a boxed set in November 2021 under the name Team Avatar Treasury.
+This was followed by 2023's Azula in the Spirit Temple, and 2024's The Bounty Hunter and the Tea Brewer, which focuses on Iroh and June the Bounty Hunter.

 Video games

 A video-game trilogy based on the series has been released.
 The Avatar: The Last Airbender video game was released on October 10, 2006, and Avatar: The Last Airbender – The Burning Earth was released on October 16, 2007.
 Avatar: The Last Airbender – Into the Inferno was released on October 13, 2008.
 Avatar: Legends of the Arena, a massively multiplayer online role-playing game (MMORPG) for Microsoft Windows, was released on September 15, 2008, by Nickelodeon.
 Players can create their own character and interact with other players around the world.
 Avatar: The Last Airbender was THQ's bestselling Nickelodeon game in 2006 and was one of Sony CEA's Greatest Hits.
 Aang and Zuko appear as skins for Merlin and Susano, respectively, in Smite.
-Avatar: The Last Airbender characters and locations are featured in Nickelodeon Kart Racers 2: Grand Prix.
-A turn-based role-playing game by Navigation Games, titled Avatar Generations, is scheduled for an early 2023 release for iOS and Android.
+A turn-based role-playing game by Navigation Games, titled Avatar Generations, was released in early 2023 for iOS and Android.
+In September 2023, GameMill Entertainment released Avatar: The Last Airbender - Quest for Balance, which loosely adapts the events of the entire show.
+Avatar: The Last Airbender characters and locations are also featured in several Nickelodeon crossover games, including Nickelodeon Kart Racers 2: Grand Prix and 3: Slime Speedway, and the Nickelodeon All-Star Brawl series.
+Avatar themed content is set to be released as downloadable content in Sonic Racing: CrossWorlds.